David-Ph/practice/technologies/docker/note2.md

 With bind mounts, docker containers will have access to the latest snapshot of our local files, which makes it good to store data we need to edit like code.

+- # Arg and Env

+we can use environment variables in docker file

+ENV PORT 80
+EXPOSE $PORT

+docker run --env PORT=3000
+docker run --env-file ./.env